jtfirek/jtfirek/README.md

   - ![Rust](https://img.shields.io/badge/-Rust-black?style=flat-square&logo=rust)

 ## Web3 things I have done
 - Contractor on [Essential Eth](https://eeth.dev/).
-I built a new test suite and the new docs site!
+I built a new test suite and updated the docs site!
 - I went to the Polkadot Blockcahin Academy where I built a [Uniswap V2 style DEX Appchain](https://github.com/jtfirek/Uniswap-V2-DEX-PBA-Final) using substrate and rust for my final project.

 ## Connect with me: